Vitor Reis: Manchester City

 On 21 January 2025, Reis joined Premier League club Manchester City on a four-and-a-half-year deal for a fee worth £29.6 million.
 On 8 February, Reis made his debut for the club in a 2–1 FA Cup fourth round away win over EFL League One side Leyton Orient.
 He was substituted off for fellow January signing Abdukodir Khusanov at half-time.
 On 2 April, Reis made his league debut for City in a 2–0 home victory against Leicester City, coming on as a substitute for Joško Gvardiol in the 92nd minute.

 Loan to Girona

 On 8 August 2025, Reis joined La Liga club Girona on a season-long loan deal.

+After a start that saw him pick up the first red card of his career in a 0-4 loss to Levante on 20 September 2025, Reis enjoyed a run of form in January 2026 that saw him win the La Liga U23 Player of the Month award.
+During this month, he scored his first goal for the club, a 95th minute equaliser vs. Getafe, on 26 January 2026, before returning to the City fold ahead of the 2026/27 season.

 International career

 Reis has represented Brazil at under-16 level, featuring at the 2022 Montaigu Tournament.
 He was called up to the under-17 squad in October 2022 for friendlies against Chile and Paraguay the following month.